maxint-rd/ESP-MusicEngine/examples/readme.md

 These examples are made to demonstrate the MusicEngine library for ESP8266 within the Arduino IDE.<br>
 The examples were tested in the Arduino 1.6.10 IDE using an ESP-07 on a white breakout board with the buzzer connected to GPIO14 and the onboard LED on GPIO2.

 **WARNING**: Depending the specifications connecting a buzzer directly to an output-pin may draw too much current and can damage your ESP module.
-Although my ESPs don't seem to mind, yours may not.
+Although my ESPs don't seem to mind, yours may fail.
 If you don't mind taking risks, go ahead; otherwise use a current limiting resistor or drive the buzzer via a transistor.

 For more information see the comments in the example code or read the library documentation.